microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 ### Pipeline migration

 We'll introduce a "compat mode" flag on the Pipeline level.
-All existing designer pipelines and all YAML pipelines will default to "compat mode".
+All existing classic editor pipelines and all YAML pipelines will default to "compat mode".
 When a pipeline runs in compat mode, both the old and new namespace variables are injected.
 This way, older tasks and scripts are not broken, but the new world is available.
 In non-compat mode, only the Pipeline.\* variables are injected -- not Build.\* or Release.\*.